 Where appropriate, the agreement should also specify that the employee may be required to work “reasonable additional hours” to fulfil the duties associated with their role.

 It is good business sense to engage an experienced lawyer with employment law expertise to prepare or update a customised employment agreement for your organisation.
-Our lawyers have many years of experience in drafting employment agreements from small to large organisations.
+Our employment agreements lawyer have many years of experience in drafting employment agreements from small to large organisations.

 Call today to discuss your requirements or email your current standard employment contract to us for an estimate of fees to prepare any recommended changes.

-Our employment law team provides the following services:
+Our employment agreements law team provides the following services:

 - Review existing contracts of employment;

 - Independent contractor agreements;